openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 Use this if you plan to change the texture coordinates as part of this call as it will force a reset of the cache.

-Returns: a vector of Vec2f representing the texture coordinates for the whole mesh.
+**Returns**: a vector of Vec2f representing the texture coordinates for the whole mesh.